Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\textbf{Individual phase adjustment:} \Cref{fig:Bivariate_local_trigonometric_C} investigates the same designated points as \cref{fig:Bivariate_local_trigonometric_A} did, but now the samples have been generated from the model where the second variate used the individual phase-adjustments specified in \mbox{$\parenR{\thetaz{1}, \thetaz{2}, \thetaz{3}, \thetaz{4}}=\parenR{\pi/3, \pi/4, 0, \pi/2}$}.
-Horizontal lines have been added to the \Phase-plots to show all of these $\thetaz{i}$-values (adjusted to have the correct sign), and for each of the designated points the intersection with the relevant vertical $\alphaz{i}$-line has been highlighted to show the expected outcome based on the knowledge of the model.
+\textbf{Individual phase adjustment:} In this example, the samples have been generated with the following individual phase-adjustments: \mbox{$\parenR{\thetaz{1}, \thetaz{2}, \thetaz{3}, \thetaz{4}}=\parenR{\pi/3, \pi/4, 0, \pi/2}$}.
+The \textit{heatmap and distance}-plot seen in \cref{fig:heatmap_co_quad_dmt_bivariate_different_phases} reveals once more, in agreement with the way the example has been constructed, that it is natural to look at the three points shown in \cref{fig:Bivariate_local_trigonometric_C}.
+The horizontal lines seen in the \Phase-plots part of \cref{fig:Bivariate_local_trigonometric_C} show the $\thetaz{i}$-values (adjusted to have the correct sign), and for each of the designated points the intersection with the relevant vertical $\alphaz{i}$-line has been highlighted to show the expected outcome based on the knowledge of the model.